dgwarlug47/notes2/content/blog/Philosophy/Heidegger/being_and_time.md

 order: 3
 description: a true existentialist, he describes very well what it means to be a being
 types: Philosophy
+publishDate: 2025-05-02
 ---

 ![alt text](image-1.png)

+# Memory Trigger

+1. Even though the concepts he talks about are very old, such as the world.
+The phenomenological gives a completely different tone

 # Resources